top of page

 EnDimensions was pleased to sponsor a forum at Andesco in Cartagena, Colombia where Dr. Jeff Chapman, EnDimensions president and CEO, presented the audience the latest in the topic of digital transformation in the energy domain.

-Colombia was among the very first deregulated energy markets to be launched in 1996, and EnDimensions has partnered with the Colombian energy market operator XM to provide our EnSuite© financial Settlements solution to ready them for upcoming transitions in their market structure.
-We are always happy to share our knowledge, build connections and provide support in the countries where we operate, and conferences such as Andesco are welcome opportunities to interact and build relationships with stakeholders in the market.
+We are always happy to share our knowledge, build connections and provide support in conferences such as Andesco are welcome opportunities to interact and build relationships with stakeholders in the market.

 Medellin, Colombia, October 12, 2016